MichaelDurfey/MichaelDurfey/README.md

 - 👨‍💻 All of my projects are available here on github and at [https://www.linkedin.com/in/michael-durfey/](https://www.linkedin.com/in/michael-durfey/)

-- 📝 I regulary write articles on [https://www.michaeldurfey.com](https://www.michaeldurfey.com)
+- 📝 I rarely write articles on [https://www.michaeldurfey.com](https://www.michaeldurfey.com)

 - 💬 Ask me about **Web performance, react, node, webpack**